iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Linear Programming Strong Duality via Farkas, Standard Forms.md

 ---
 ### **Strong Duality Statement**

+A lot of the times, problems are reduced to standard forms so we don't need a set of theories for all possible way that a linear programming problem can be presented.

 $$
 \begin{aligned}
     \max_{x\in \mathbb R_+^n}\{\langle c, x\rangle| Ax \le b\} &= \min_{y\in \mathbb R_+^m}\{\langle b, y\rangle| y^TA\ge c^T\}